 Once the cataract has been removed, a specially designed injector, much like a syringe, is used to implant the foldable intraocular lens in the pupil.
 There, the lens is slowly ejected where it expands and unfolds into position.
 Situated in the same capsule, which once housed the natural lens of the eye, the unfolded intraocular lens restores focus after cataract surgery.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
-Read more about the Consent Information for Cataract Surgery.
+Cataract Surgery Consent Information.

 Need payment options?